 This Annual Report contains forward-looking information and forward-looking statements, as defined under applicable securities laws (hereinafter collectively referred to as "forward-looking statements"), that involve a number of risks and uncertainties.
 Forward-looking statements include all statements that are predictive in nature or depend on future events or conditions.
 Forward-looking statements are typically identified by, but not limited to, the words "believes," "expects," "anticipates," "estimates," "intends," "plans" or similar expressions.
 Statements regarding the operations, business, financial condition, priorities, ongoing objectives, strategies and outlook of the Company, other than statements of historical fact, are forward-looking statements.
-Specifically, this Annual Report contains forward-looking statements regarding the anticipated growth in sales, income and profitability of the Company's divisions; the Company's improvement in market share; the Company's capital spending levels and dividend payout; the Company's ongoing business strategy; and the Company's expectations regarding general business and economic conditions.
+Specifically, this Annual Report contains forward-looking statements regarding the anticipated growth in sales, income and profitability of the Company's divisions; the Company's improvement in market share; the Company's capital spending levels and planned capital expenditures in 2011; the adequacy of the Company's infancial liquidity; the Company's argeted return on equity, earnings per share, EBITDA growth rates and dividend payout; the Company's effective tax rate; the future profitability of the Container Division; the Company's ongoing business strategy; and the Company's expectations regarding general business and economic conditions.

 Forward-looking statements are not guarantees of future performance.
-They involve known and unknown risks and uncertainties relating to future events and conditions including, but not limited to, the evolving global financial crisis and its impact on the world economy and capital markets; the impact of company is actual results could differ materially from those anticipated in these forward-looking statements, are also based on a number of assumptions, which may prove to be incorrect, including, but not limited to, assumptions about the following; global conomic recovery and higher consumer statements are also based on a number of assumptions, which may prove to be incorrect, including, but not limited to, assumptions about the following; global conomic recovery and higher consumer spending; improved customer demand for the Company's products; continued historical growth tr
+They involve known and unknown risks and uncertainties relating to future events and conditions including, but not limited to, the evolving global financial crisis and its impact on the world economy and capital markets; the impact of competition; consumer confidence and spending preferences; general economic and geopolitical conditions; currency exchange rates rates and credit availability; technological change; changes in government regulations; risks associated with operating and product hazards; and CCL's sability to attract and retain qualified employees.
+Do not unduly rely on forward-looking statements, as the Company's actual results could differ materially from those anticipated in these forward-looking statements.
+Forward-looking statements are also based on a number of assumptions, which may prove to be incorrect, including, but not limited to, assumptions about the following: global economic recovery and higher consumer spending; improved customer demand for the Company's products; continued historical growth trends, market growth in specific segments and in entering into new segments; the Company's sability to provide a wide range of products to multinational customers on a global basis; the benefits of the Company's focused strategies and operational approach; the Company's ability to implement its acquisition strategy and successfully integrate acquired businesses; the achievement of the Company's products; and general business and economic conditions.
+Should one or more risks materialize or should any assumptions prove incorrect, then actual results could vary materially from those expressed or implied in the forward-looking statements.
+Further details on key risks can be found throughout this report and particularly in Section 4.
+"Risk and Uncertainties."

 Except as otherwise indicated, forward-looking statements do not take into account the effect that transactions or non-recurring or other special items announced or occurring after the statements are made may have on the business.
-Such statements do not, unless otherwise specified by the Company, reflect the impact of dispositions, sales of assets, monetizations, mergers, acquisitions, other business combinations or transactions, asset write-downs or other charges announced or occurring after forward-looking statements are made.
+Such statements do not, unless otherwise specified by the Company, reflect the impact of dispositions, sales of assets, monetizations, acquisitions, other business combinations or transactions, asset write-downs or other charges announced or occurring after forward-looking statements are made.
 The financial impact of these transactions and non-recurring and other special items can be complex and depends on the facts particular to each of them and therefore cannot be described in a meaningful way in advance of knowing specific facts.